 An organization hires a certified public accountant as its first line of defense against being sued or ripped off.
 Salvatore Armao and Karen Auer, respectively, the founder-managing partner and a principal officer of the Garden City (Nassau County), L.I.-based accounting firm Armao LLP, apparently forgot their mission.
 On June 1, the U.S. Justice Department announced that the pair had been charged in Manhattan federal court with aiding and abetting the embezzlement of over $100,000 from a benefit plan of an unspecified union.
 Each surrendered to authorities that morning.
 The actions follow an investigation by the U.S. Labor Department’s Office of Inspector General and Employee Benefits Security Administration, with assistance from the FBI and the Justice Department’s Labor-Management Racketeering Unit.

 According to federal prosecutors, Salvatore Armao, 64, a resident of Queens, N.Y., and Karen Auer, 47, a resident of Bethpage, N.Y., had the wrong kind of loyalty to a client.
 From … Read More ➡

-On April 24, Robert Clearwater, former president of National Association of Government Employees (NAGE) Local 14-8, pleaded guilty in U.S. District Court for the District of Kansas to one count of embezzlement in the amount of $11,681 and six counts of concealing the thefts in financial records of the Topeka-based union.
-Clearwater had been indicted in February.
-NAGE is an affiliate of the Service Employees International Union.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On June 5, Sophia Love, former president of American Federation of State, County and Municipal Employees Local 2751, pleaded guilty in the Circuit Court for the City of Baltimore to one count of theft in the sum of $15,548 from the Baltimore union.
+She had been indicted last August following a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡